Helen Pearse-Otene: Biography

-Although the work of Te Rakau uses marae features such as pōwhiri, it is performed in a range of venues: kāinga, schools, prisons, youth justice residential and community centres, as well as mainstream theatres throughout Aotearoa.
+Although the work of Te Rākau uses marae features such as pōwhiri, it is performed in a range of venues: kāinga, schools, prisons, youth justice residential and community centres, as well as mainstream theatres throughout New Zealand.
 Through ensemble work, the aim is to craft evocative theatre that honours Māori expressions of colonisation, trauma and social justice.
 The genre includes traditional and contemporary Māori performing arts, applied theatre and therapeutic encounter.

-As an actor, Pearse-Otene showed her interest in exploring the history of Aotearoa from a Maori perspective by performing the role of Faith in 1981 by John Broughton, a production directed by Toni Waho at Centrepoint Theatre in Palmerston North.
+As an actor, Pearse-Otene played Faith in 1981 by John Broughton, a production directed by Toni Waho at Centrepoint Theatre in Palmerston North.
 The following year Pearse-Otene performed in Duty Free by Ngarupiki Reid, directed by Tanea Heke, which had a fortnight season at BATS Theatre.
 In 1998 she also performed the role of Ellie in Tricyle, which Pearse-Otene co-wrote with Mark Sant and Anne Nordhaus.